Christopher Morel Player Props: Cubs vs. Mets

-After hitting .286 with four doubles, a home run, four walks and eight RBI in his past 10 games, Christopher Morel and the Chicago Cubs take on the New York Mets (who will hand the ball to Kodai Senga) at 7:10 PM ET on Monday.
+The Chicago Cubs and Christopher Morel (.394 slugging percentage over his past 10 games, including one homer), take on starter Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game he had a hitless showing (0-for-2) against the Mets.

 Christopher Morel Game Info & Props vs. the Mets